-Adult Class II Periodontics
+Adult Class II Periodontics Covered at 50%

 Periodontics is the part of dentistry that deals with the structures surrounding and supporting the teeth.
 In other words, it means things as simple as removing plaque or as complicated as surgical gum treatments.
 We pay 50% of the allowable expense for these services after you pay your deductible.